Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Federated Learning with Heterogeneous Group Client-Level DP

-\textbf{Analyzing DP Noise.} Building upon the privacy analysis of GDPFed, we now conduct a detailed investigation of the factors that influence the magnitude of the DP noise applied to the model updates, aiming to derive further insights for improving model utility.
-In GDPFed, we leverage the Gaussian mechanism to impose noise for each group, drawn from the distribution \(\mathcal{N}(0, (C^2\sigma^2_m/r_m) \cdot \mathbf{I}^d)\), thereby ensuring $(\epsilon_m, \delta)$-DP.
+Building upon the privacy analysis of GDPFed, we now conduct a detailed investigation of the factors that influence the magnitude of the DP noise applied to the model updates, aiming to derive further insights for improving model utility.
+In GDPFed, we leverage the Gaussian mechanism to impose noise for each group, drawn from the distribution \(\mathcal{N}(0, (C^2\sigma^2_m/r_m) \cdot~\mathbf{I}^d)\), thereby ensuring $(\epsilon_m, \delta)$-DP.
 The expected squared $\ell_2$-norm of the total noise applied to aggregated model updates (denoted as $\Lambda_m$) received by the server is $\Lambda_m = d\cdot C^2\sigma_m^2$, for group $m$.
 Substituting \(\sigma_m^2\) with its lower bound from \autoref{thm:privacy_loss_per_group}, we obtain \( \Lambda_m = 7dq_m^2T(\epsilon_m + 2\log(1/\delta))C^2 /\epsilon^2_m\).
 We focus on analyzing the influence of two critical parameters, \(d\) and \(q_m\), on the magnitude of DP noise, as other parameters are typically fixed in a given HDPFL system.
 Specifically, properly adjusting $d$ and $q_m$ can effectively reduce the amount of noise under the same privacy guarantee.
 If model utility is preserved in the process, this can potentially lead to improved overall performance.

-\textit{a) Reducing $d$.} Modern neural network architectures (e.g., ResNet~\cite{resnet}) are typically designed with millions of parameters to ensure strong generalization capability.
+\textit{a) reducing $d$.} Modern neural network architectures (e.g., ResNet~\cite{resnet}) are typically designed with millions of parameters to ensure strong generalization capability.
 This results in a large model dimensionality \(d\), which in turn significantly increases the magnitude of DP noise.
 To reduce $d$, existing works consider low-rank decomposition~\cite{lora3, lora1, lora2} or structured pruning~\cite{sp1, sp2}.
 However, these methods suffer from significant utility loss~\cite{fedsmp}.
 Moreover, they alter the model architecture, which poses challenges for model aggregation in FL.
-A more effective approach is to retain the original architecture while reducing the number of active parameters, a technique known as \textit{model sparsification}~\cite{spar_1} (also known as unstructured pruning).
-This strategy selectively eliminates a subset of model parameters, which directly reduces DP noise while preserving both the original network architecture and model performance, leveraging the natural redundancy present in DNNs.
+A more effective approach is to retain the original architecture while reducing the number of active parameters, a technique known as \textit{model sparsification}~\cite{spar_1} (i.e., unstructured pruning).
+This strategy selectively eliminates a subset of model parameters, which directly reduces DP noise while preserving both the original network architecture and model performance, leveraging the natural redundancy present in deep neural networks.